-THE process of becoming a Canadian Citizen begins by submitting an application to Immigration, Refugees and Citizenship Canada (IRCC).
+The process of becoming a Canadian Citizen begins by submitting a citizenship application to Immigration, Refugees and Citizenship Canada (IRCC).

 To become a Canadian Citizen, you must:

-Citizenship Test: Applicants meeting the above eligibility requirements must pass the citizenship test demonstrating their knowledge of rights and responsibilities of Canadians and Canada’s history, geography economy, government, laws, and symbols.
+Citizenship Test: Applicants meeting the above eligibility requirements must pass the citizenship test demonstrating their knowledge of the rights and responsibilities of Canadians and Canada’s history, geography economy, government, laws, and symbols.
 It is a 30-minute test in either English or French language.

-Applicants under the age of 18 will not be required to take the test.
+Applicants under the age of 18 do not need to take the test.

-Citizenship can not be guaranteed if the applicant: –
+Citizenship will not be granted if the applicant: –

-If IRCC Is doubtful of meeting of resident requirements by applicants, a Residence Questionnaire is issued questioning applicant about their time spent in Canada, their trips outside Canada, their employment both inside and outside Canada.
-It also takes into account their daily expenses and visit to doctor or dentist.
+If IRCC isdoubtful of the applicant’s ability to meet the residency requirements, it requests the applicant to fill a Residence Questionnaire.
+This questionnaire questions the applicants about their time spent in Canada, their trips outside Canada, their employment both inside and outside Canada.
+It also takes into account their daily expenses and visits to the doctor or dentist.

 It takes around 12 months to complete the process.
 Some applicants may also need to appear for an interview before a Citizenship judge.
 Once all the requirements are met and tests are cleared, applicants are invited to attend a Citizenship ceremony where they receive their certificate of Canadian citizenship.